CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> timers hold

 Configures the hold timer.
 If BGP does not receive a keepalive or update message from a peer in the peer group within the hold time, it declares the peer down and withdraws all routes received by this peer from the local BGP table.
-If `none`, keepalives from the peer are not tracked and the peering session does not experience a hold timeout.
+If you specify `none`, BGP does not track keepalives from the peer and the peering session does not experience a hold timeout.
 You can specify a value between 3 and 65535.
-If you specify `auto`, the global value is used.
+If you specify `auto`, BGP uses the global value.

 The default setting is `auto`.